Last Updated on

 16. Neutrogena Body Clear Body Wash

 Neutrogena’s Body Clear Wash contains salicylic acid to exfoliate dead cells and clear out pores.
 While this is one of the gentlest treatments available—much better than abrasive scrubs—it might be too drying for very sensitive skin.
-On the other hand, if you’re prone to body acne, try this wash.
+On the other hand, if you’re prone to zits, try this body acne wash.
 It has a fresh citrus scent and reduces breakouts.

 17. Olay Sensitive Skin Unscented Body Wash